Biomedical Engineering Department

 Cork University Hospital

-The Biomedical Engineering Department in the Cork University Hospital was established in the mid 1990’s to provide an in-house service and maintenance programme for medical devices equipment.
+The Biomedical Engineering Department at Cork University Hospital was established in March 1993 to provide an in-house service and maintenance programme for medical devices equipment.
 Like the medical devices technologies themselves, the role has evolved into a much more sophisticated and complex one.
 Managerial skills as well as engineering skills are used to advise on and plan all aspects of medical equipment from pre-purchase to final decommissioning.

-The Biomedical Engineering Department currently (Mar 2015) has sixteen engineers and one administration support staff.
-Each of the engineers specialises in providing technical and clinical support for the diverse and complex medical devices equipment in the different clinical areas of the hospital, such as theatres, maternity services, intensive care units, dialysis, cardiology, endoscopy and laboratories, to list just some of the specialist areas.
+The Biomedical Engineering Department currently (July 2023) has twenty engineering and one administration support staff.
+Each of the engineers specialises in providing technical and clinical support for the diverse and complex medical devices equipment in the different clinical areas of the hospital, such as operating theatres, maternity services, intensive care units, dialysis, cardiology, endoscopy and laboratories, to list just some of the specialist areas.

 Some of the medical devices equipment are maintained in-house by the engineers, some are on service contracts with the medical devices equipment suppliers, and some others are supported by a combination of in-house engineers and company engineers plus clinical specialists.
 Biomedical Engineering acts as a single point of contact for medical devices equipment service contracts.
 In collaboration with the various clinical areas we coordinate and collate the budget service contract costs for the Finance Department, ensuring that the costs are in line with both national agreements and tender outcomes.
 We work with the Purchasing Department who issue the relevant purchase order numbers.

-The Health Products Regulatory Authority (HPRA) (formerly known as the Irish Medicine Board (IMB)) issues Safety Notices/Alerts pertaining to medical devices equipment on a monthly basis.
+The Health Products Regulatory Authority (HPRA) issues Safety Notices/Alerts pertaining to medical devices equipment on a monthly basis.
 The Biomedical Engineering Department, in collaboration with the Supplies Department, manages these alerts along with managing Manufacturer’s Field Safety Notices.
 Engineers liaise with the appropriate Head of Departments, Service Managers, Unit and or Ward Managers, depending on the medical devices equipment under their responsibility which are affected by the safety notices/alerts.